-The duration of an academic dismissal is as follows:

-First academic dismissal
+The duration of an academic dismissal is as follows: First academic dismissal

-Second academic dismissal

-Third academic dismissal
+One semester

-One calendar year
+Second academic dismissal One calendar year (must re-admit) Third academic dismissal Five-year suspension (must re-admit)

-Five-year suspension

-Any student who wishes to return to Georgia Highlands College after an academic dismissal must apply for readmission to the college.
-If granted, the student will be placed on continued probation until the adjusted GPA is 2.0 or greater.
+After each dismissal, students returning to Georgia Highlands College will be placed on probation until the adjusted GPA is 2.0 or greater.
 Any student placed on an academic dismissal may make an appeal before the Academic Progress committee.
 The committee may impose academic restrictions or requirements to which the student must adhere or risk termination of classes and revocation of the granted appeal.